 Flevy Management Insights Case Study

-Market Entry Strategy for Luxury Brand in Asia-Pacific Region
+Case Study: Market Entry Strategy for Luxury Brand in Asia-Pacific Region

 David Tang | Porter's 5 Forces

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Porter's 5 Forces to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR A luxury fashion house faced challenges in the APAC market from buyer/supplier power, competitive rivalry, and new entrants.
 By adopting a localized market entry strategy and optimizing supply chain ops, the company increased market share by 8% and reduced costs by 12%.
 This underscores the value of Change Management and local insights in Business Transformation.